top of page

 • 5 min read

-Museums contain sensitive environments and materials: historic interiors, conservation-grade display cases, controlled humidity zones, and collections that can be damaged by the wrong chemicals or abrasive methods.
+Museums contain sensitive environments and materials.
+They feature historic interiors, conservation-grade display cases, controlled humidity zones, and collections that can be damaged by the wrong chemicals or abrasive methods.
+Collections care guidance commonly emphasises environments free of dust and pollutants.
+Particulate contamination and airborne pollutants can contribute to deterioration over time.

-Procurement takeaway: your cleaning contractor must understand the difference between:
+Procurement takeaway: Your cleaning contractor must understand the difference between:

-• cleaning collection-adjacent environments (where methods, products, access, and supervision may change).
+• Cleaning collection-adjacent environments (where methods, products, access, and supervision may change)

-1) Approved products + documented COSHH
+1) Approved Products + Documented COSHH

 • A defined list of approved chemicals (and where they may be used).